fransirvent1994/fransirvent1994.github.io/Cybersecurity/README.md

                     Debian project
                 </ins>
             </h2>
-            Host-Guest communication and
+            Host-Guest communication with
             HTTP and HTTPs proxy
             configuration web service on
-            Debian OS.
+            Debian OS by using docker and bun.
         </td>
     </tr>
     <tr>